hdfsyu/ASCIIFPS/README.md

 There are some glitches with movement, you might get stuck so refer to the minimap on the top left corner

 Controls are WASD for movement, Q and E for strafing and space bar to shoot fireballs.

+Make sure you copy the spr folder to the same directory as the exe! (the spr folder is located at projectdir/ASCIIFPS/spr)